20 Irresistible Reasons to Fall in Love with Brittany

 Art

 I found art galleries even in a smaller place like Laval.
-It seems to me at least that people in Brittany love art.
+It seems to me, at least, that people in Brittany love art.
 You can easily find art galleries and museums.
 This added to the joy of my trip.
 The famous artist Henri Rousseau was born in Laval.
 And you will find art pieces in public spaces and in art galleries.

 A sculpture of Henri Rousseau who was born in Laval